Writing Style Guide

 FERPA Spell out first reference for Family Educational Rights and Privacy Act.

-FIEA Acceptable on a first reference, but spell out Florida Interactive Entertainment Academy in the story.
+FIEA Acceptable on first reference, but spell out Florida Interactive Entertainment Academy in the story.

 First Generation Program